lpmdiaz/HyperGraphsTools.jl/README.md

 It is designed to function as a set of modules that can be loaded independently, or as a full package that uses all the modules it defines at the same time.
 The former behaviour may be accessed by running `using HyperGraphsTools.ModuleName` while the latter is given by running the usual `using HyperGraphsTools`.

 Below is a description of the modules implemented.
+Note that each submodule (i.e. subheader of the following section) is also available as a standalone module.

 ## Bridges